- Crop Production: irrigation

 - Education and Training: extension, participatory research

-1) To develop a greater understanding of the Groundwater Management Act (GMA) of 1980 and its ensuing modifications on the decision-making of local farmers with rights to pump groundwater in the Phoenix and Pinal AMAs, all in the face of water scarcity and urbanization pressures.
-Reviewing the available literature and conducting the institutional analysis (Ostrom 2005) contributed to achieving this objective.
+1) To develop a greater understanding on how the Groundwater Management Act (GMA) of 1980 and its ensuing modifications have affected the decision-making of local farmers with Irrigated Grandfathered Rights in the Phoenix AMA in the face of water scarcity and urbanization pressures.
+Reviewing the available literature as well conducting the Institutional Analysis and Development (Ostrom 2005) framework will contribute to achieving this objective.

-The predicted timeline for these performance targets:
+The predicted timeline for these performance targets are as follows:

-1) Gathering all relevant data: June 2009 to April 2010;
+1) Gathering all relevant data will ensue from June 2009 to April 2010.